Atry/MIXIN/specification.md

 ## 1. Introduction

-MIXIN (Multi-language Interoperable eXtensive Interface Notion) is a programming language designed to facilitate the flexible composition and configuration of logic and data structures through the use of _mixins_.
+MIXIN (Multi-language Interoperable eXtensible Interface Notion) is a programming language designed to facilitate the flexible composition and configuration of logic and data structures through the use of _mixins_.
 Unlike traditional programming languages that use classes or functions as the primary building blocks, MIXIN employs a unified concept where everything is represented as a mixin.
 This approach allows for greater modularity, reusability, and flexibility.

 MIXIN is a lazily-evaluated, immutable language, meaning that values are only computed when necessary, and once created, they cannot be changed.
 This design makes MIXIN particularly well-suited for applications that require functional purity, such as configuration management, domain-specific language (DSL) creation, and code generation.